CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

 We now consider some details for each of these steps:

 1.
-In the **Ensemble Selection** box, click on the **Load from File** button to select the file(s) for the construction of the design.
+In the **Design Setup** box, click on the **Load Existing Set** button to select the file(s) for the construction of the design.
 Several files can be selected and added to the box listing the chosen files.

 .. figure:: figs/1U_starting_screen.png
    :alt: Home Screen